DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

 ## SWOT Analysis :

 ## STENGTH
+ * Easy installation.
+ * Low maintenance.
+ * Fully automatic, saves man power.
+ * Consume very little energy, ideal for continuous operation.

 ## WHEAKNESS
+  *
 ## OPPORTUNTIES
+ * Helps in maximizing the solar energy absorption by continuously tracking the sun
+ * Though solar energy can be utilized to maximum extent this may create problems in rainy season.
+ *  solar energy can be saved to batteries, they are heavy and occupy more space and required to change time to time.

 ## THREATS

-## Features:-

- - Easy installation.
- - Low maintenance.
- - Compact elegant design.
- - Fully automatic, saves man power.
- - Consume very little energy, ideal for continuous operation.